Azure/iot-edge-v1/samples/azure_functions_sample/README.md

 How does the data flow through the Gateway
 ------------------------------------------
-Here's the journey that a piece of telemetry data takes originating from the hello_world module to Azure Functions.
+Here's the journey that a piece of data takes originating from the hello_world module to Azure Functions.

   1. The hello_world module will send a message every 5 seconds.
-  2. The Azure Functions Module will get content from any module that sends data to it, Encode is (Base64 Encode) and send to Azure Functions credentials.
+  2. The Azure Functions Module will get content from any module that sends data to it, Encode it (Base64 Encode) and send to an Azure Functions url.
   It will send this data to a HTTP Trigger Azure Function, using HTTP POST.
-This module will also print result from POST to the console.
+This module will also print result from the POST request to the console.

 Building the sample
 -------------------